Photos courtesy of Drezus

 The true defining moment of Drezus’s life came in 2012, shortly after he was released from the drug rehab center he agreed to attend as part of a deal to avoid jail time.
 While there, he took a cultural course, taught by an elder, who reopened his eyes to his ancestry.
 He learned Native songs, how to harvest crops, and even how to make a traditional drum (he made the one seen in the “Warpath” video).
 He finally started caring about who he was as a person, not as a figure on the street.

 But just like when he came back from his vision quest when he was 18, he didn’t think to apply these things to his everyday life, so he had to learn the hard way.
-Not long after being released, he robbed a crew in a Winnipeg.
-The crew eventually caught up to him, snatched his jewelry and stuck him full of knives (he still has scars from the incident surrounding his eyes).
+Not long after being released, he robbed some guys in Winnipeg.
+Their crew eventually caught up to him, snatched his jewelry and beat the shit out of him, stomping him out.
 It was only then, when he sat in the house he was renting, pondering whether to retaliate, that he decided he was done with this life forever.

 “I had two choices: The choice to retaliate, which meant at least someone losing their life…or getting the fuck out of there,” he says.
 “It was a real ‘man-up’ moment.”